rghvndr99/hearMe/frontend/CSS_OPTIMIZATION_SUMMARY.md

 # CSS Optimization & Theme System - Complete Summary

 ## Overview
-Complete CSS centralization and theme system implementation for the HearMe application with zero visual changes to the UI.
+Complete CSS centralization and theme system implementation for the VoiceLap application with zero visual changes to the UI.

 ---